 Food in Uganda

 Every traveler knows how the attitude of local people can infest the experience when visiting a new country, when going somewhere new we want to learn about with new cultures we want to connect with.
 People whose lives are so different but somehow so similar to yours, the people in Uganda make this so possible as they are friendly, open and curious with a great sense of humor, they welcome every stranger in their midst and wave as you pass by to let you know you can feel at home with them.
-The people of Uganda actually love their country and are proud that people from all around the world visit their hometown to see the mountain gorillas and experience their cultures.
+The people of Uganda actually love their country and are proud that travelers from all around the world visit on Uganda Safaris and Tours to visit the mountain gorillas and experience their cultures.